Near Detroit in Pike County, Illinois — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Illinois State Historical Society marker series.

 Other nearby markers.
-At least 5 other markers are within 8 miles of this marker, measured as the crow flies.
-Mormontown Site (approx. 3 miles away); Commemorating (approx. 7.1 miles away); Pike County's Lincoln (approx. 7.1 miles away); Lincoln's Pike County (approx. 7.1 miles away); Reuben Scanland House (approx. 7.3 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+East Pike General Store (about 500 feet away, measured in a direct line); Mormontown Site (approx. 3 miles away); The Ninety-Ninth Illinois Infantry (approx. 3.6 miles away); Troutner Dam (approx. 3.8 miles away); Welcome to Lake Pittsfield Lime Kiln (approx. 5.1 miles away); Colonel William Ross House (approx. 5.9 miles away); Michael J. Noyes House (approx. 6.7 miles away).

 Categories. • Agriculture •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on August 10, 2019.
 This page originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 247 times since then and 21 times this year.
-Photos: 1, 2. submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.
+This page has been viewed 293 times since then and 42 times this year.
+Photos: 1, 2. submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
+3, 4. submitted on July 24, 2019, by Emily Pursley of Pittsfield, Illinois. • Al Wolf was the editor who published this page.